jpca/rasp-effects/README.md

 # rasp-effects
-setup a guitar audio effects with a raspberry pi and a mobile for remote control
+setup a guitar audio effects with a raspberry-pi and a mobile for remote control

 [French instructions](Setup_fr.md)